Gabrielle Solis: Season 6

 Gabrielle's relationship with Ana becomes more problematic, as Ana shows no regard for the household rules.
-Ana begins pursuing Danny Bolen (Beau Mirchoff), the teenage son of their new neighbors, Angie (Drea de Matteo) and Nick Bolen (Jeffrey Nordling).
-When Danny is accused of strangling Susan's daughter, Julie Mayer (Andrea Bowen), Ana attempts to provide him a false alibi until Gabrielle forces her to tell the truth.
-Later, Ana gets a job at John Rowland's restaurant.
-John attempts to win Gabrielle back, forcing her to question whether or not she still has feelings for him.
-She ultimately decides that she is happy with her life, and Ana quits her job after Gabrielle confesses to her affair with John in the first season.
-Gabrielle also begins experiencing difficulties in her relationship with Juanita: her poor parenting skills make other parents reluctant to let their children play with Juanita; Gabrielle's hot temper gets Juanita expelled from school; and her attempts to home school Juanita only strain their relationship further.
+When Ana starts to work at John's restaurant, he attempts to win Gabrielle back, and Ana quits her job after Gabrielle explains her affair with John to her.
+Gabrielle also begins experiencing difficulties in her relationship with Juanita.
+Gabrielle's hot temper gets Juanita expelled from school, and her attempts to home school Juanita only strain their relationship further.
 Gabrielle and Carlos then enroll Juanita in private school.

 Later, Gabrielle discovers that Lynette has been hiding her pregnancy in order to secure a promotion at Carlos' company.
-Feeling betrayed, Gabrielle ends their friendship and Carlos tries to drive Lynette to quit her job.
-However, when a small plane hired by Karl Mayer makes a crash landing on Wisteria Lane, Lynette saves Celia from its path, thus restoring her friendship with Gabrielle.
+Feeling betrayed, Gabrielle ends their friendship, until Lynette saves Celia from being hit by a crashing plane.

-Gabrielle's friendship with Angie is complicated when Ana and Danny begin dating, especially when Gabrielle and Carlos discover that the Bolens are keeping a dangerous secret.
+When Ana begins dating Danny Bolen (Beau Mirchoff), Gabrielle's relationship with Angie (Drea de Matteo) is complicated, especially when Gabrielle and Carlos discover that the Bolens are keeping a dangerous secret.
 To break up Ana and Danny, Gabrielle and Carlos send her to a modeling academy in New York; unbeknownst to them or the Bolens, however, Danny follows her there.
-Gabrielle accompanies Angie to New York to retrieve Danny, during which time she learns about Angie's mysterious past, which involves Danny's biological father.
-Patrick Logan (John Barrowman), an environmental terrorist and Danny's real father, tracks them down to Wisteria Lane.
-He runs over Nick, placing him in the hospital, and holds Angie and Danny hostage.
-Gabrielle helps rescue the Bolens and send them to Atlanta, as the government is still searching for them due to their involvement in Patrick's terrorism.
+Gabrielle accompanies Angie to New York to retrieve Danny, during which time she learns about Angie's past.
+When Patrick Logan (John Barrowman), an environmental terrorist and Danny's real father, holds Angie and Danny hostage, Gabrielle helps rescue them.